Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks: Introduction

 More recently, homology is utilized in \cite{DSG05,DSG07,GM05} to address the coverage problems in WSNs.
-Ghrist and his collaborators introduced a combinatorial object, $\check{\textrm{C}}$ech complex (also known as nerve complex), which fully characterizes coverage properties of a WSN (existence and locations of holes).
-Unfortunately, this object is very difficult to construct as it requires rather precise information about the relative locations of sensors.
-Thus, they introduced a more easily computable complex, Rips complex (also known as Vietoris-Rips complex).
+Ghrist and his collaborators introduced a combinatorial object, $\check{\textrm{C}}$ech complex, which fully characterizes coverage properties of a WSN (existence and locations of holes).
+Unfortunately, this object is very difficult to construct even if the precise location information of sensors is provided.
+Thus, they introduced a more easily computable complex, Rips complex.
 This complex is constructed with the sole knowledge of the connectivity graph of the network and gives an approximate coverage by simple algebraic calculations.
 As regards implementation in real WSN, these homology based methods are necessarily centralized, which makes them impractical in large scale sensor networks.
 Some algorithms have been proposed to implement the above mentioned ideas in a distributed context, see \cite{ME06, TJ10}.
 But there are two disadvantages of these algorithms.
 On one hand, these homology based algorithms are all dependent on the assumption that the communication radius of a sensor is smaller than $\sqrt{3}$ times the sensing radius of the sensor.
-When such assumption is not satisfied, it is possible that Rips complex may miss some special coverage holes (such holes are defined as triangular holes in Section III).
-It is thus of paramount importance to determine the proportion of missed coverage holes to assess the accuracy of Rips complex based coverage hole detection.
-On the other hand, these algorithms are either slow or require coverage holes separated with enough distance.
-So it is necessary to design an efficient and accurate algorithm to detect coverage holes.
+When such assumption is not satisfied, it is possible that Rips complex may miss some special coverage holes (defined as triangular holes in Section III).
+In order to assess the accuracy of Rips complex based coverage hole detection, it is thus of paramount importance to determine the proportion of the area of missed coverage holes.
+To the best of our knowledge, we are the first to investigate this problem.
+On the other hand, these algorithms try to verify coverage or detect coverage holes by homology computation, which is generally of high complexity especially for large scale networks.
+So it is necessary to design an efficient algorithm to detect coverage holes.